Description

 Impact

 The vulnerability allows super_admin users to upload a crafted ZIP file to the plugin upload endpoint.
-Once uploaded, the plugin’s plugin.php and public/index.php files contain arbitrary PHP code that runs as the web server user.
+The ZIP includes a plugin.php containing a valid Slug header and a public/index.php file with arbitrary PHP code.
+When the files are accessed via unauthenticated HTTP requests to the plugin's public path, the code runs as the web server user, giving the attacker full control of the application.
 This can lead to full compromise of the affected site, including data exfiltration, defacement, and installing backdoors.
 It is a classic Unrestricted File Upload flaw (CWE-434) combined with path traversal (CWE-61).

 Affected Systems